aleksvidak/NlpTags/README.md

 - the number of keywords to be returned (zero for all keywords).

 It is possible to make the call to the service using query string containing three parameters:
-1. text
-Text of the document you want to extract keywords/key-phrases from;
+1. text - text of the document you want to extract keywords/key-phrases from;
-2. method
-Three choices possible:
+2. method - three choices possible:
 - stopwords (extraction of keywords while pre-eliminating stopwords in the given text),
 - frequency (extraction of keywords while pre-eliminating top 5% and bottom 5% words ordered by their frequency in the given text) or
 - keyphrases (extraction of key-phrases), depending on which functionality you want to use.
-3. number
-Number of keywords/key-phrases service will return (0 for all).
+3. number - number of keywords/key-phrases service will return (0 for all).

 Example of service call:
 ```